 Let us then look on what we have and give God thanks for it, and know that if we should have more, He would give more. —Richard Greenham

 Why We Should Never Settle for Second Best with God

 The Scriptures reveal the Lord can provide anything, anywhere, and at any moment:

 God’s promise to provide frees us to concern ourselves only with obedience to Him.
-Never settle for second best with God.
 We should never settle for second best because we only see today.
 God sees the implications for eternity.

 The grass will always seem greener east of the Jordan.
-But can God also not richly bless within His will?
+But can’t God also richly bless within His will?